qdrddr/ontap-lacp/README.md

 Though I did my best to make the algorithm to work precisely as in your storage system, switch and server, I do not give any guarantees, so you can use it AS IS, and you are welcome to contribute to this open-source code.

 To find the best IPv4 for your storage nodes in your environment just find the biggest number in column "SUM Totl Used".
-So if you need 4x IP addresses, in this example you'll be interested in XXX.XXX.53.32, XXX.XXX.53.43, XXX.XXX.53.49 & XXX.XXX.53.58.
+In my example we need 4x IP addresses, so in this case you'll be interested in XXX.XXX.53.32, XXX.XXX.53.43, XXX.XXX.53.49 & XXX.XXX.53.58.
 See output example https://github.com/qdrddr/ontap-lacp/blob/master/Output_Example.txt